Dunera

 Almost every third person a Nazi persecutee

 Based on Gutmann-Polangen’s information and his own research, at least 140 Germans and Austrians on the Arandora Star were Jews or political refugees.
 That is almost 30 percent of the 478 compatriots taken onto the ill-fated ship, 304 of whom survived, 251 of whom were deported to Australia on the Dunera.
 Because the known British documents contain no information about the reasons for internment or religious affiliation, no further details can be given about many of the names.
 Karl Olbrysch, a former member of the Reichstag for the Communist Party, was the most prominent of the political figures on board.
+Often enough, the British adopted the defamatory Nazi suffix “Israel” – and still classified these men in category “A” as Nazis!

 The fact that only a few of the more than 200 men named by Gutmann-Polangen were classified as friendly foreigners in category “C” is due to the often inappropriate and sometimes tendentious classifications made by the tribunals.
 Many people were not only denied recognition and protection as friends of England.
 The labeling as enemies or suspects meant that many Jews and Nazi opponents – as well as many refugees correctly classified in category “C” – were treated as prisoners and deported overseas.
 The above statement by the British government in the House of Commons insulted the victims of fascist persecution.